neeru0713/ytlive/README.md

 ---

 **Note**: This application requires a valid YouTube channel and stream key to function.
-Ensure you have the necessary permissions and comply with YouTube's terms of service.# ytlive
+Ensure you have the necessary permissions and comply with YouTube's terms of service.